Morita equivalence classes of blocks with elementary abelian defect groups of order 16: Crossed products and Picard groups

-We treat the five cases in turn.
 In many of the cases we will be making use of the example $PSL_3(7)$ where there is a block which is Morita equivalent to $\cO A_4$ and covered by a nilpotent block of $PGL_3(7)$.

 (i) Suppose $b$ is Morita equivalent to $\cO (A_4 \times C_2 \times C_2 )$.
-By Proposition \ref{Picard} we have $\cT(b) \cong S_3 \times S_3$ and so there are three possibilities for $\alpha$ up to equivalence (recall that $\alpha$ is assumed to be faithful).
-The three possible Morita equivalence types for $B$ are given by: $\cO (A_4 \times A_4)$, realised when $N$ is $A_4 \times C_2 \times C_2$; $\cO D$, realised when $G= PGL_3(7) \times C_2 \times C_2$, $N= PSL_3(7) \times C_2 \times C_2$; a non-principal block of $\cO(C_2)^4 \rtimes 3_+^{1+2}$, where the centre of $3_+^{1+2}$ acts trivially, achieved when $N$ is a maximal subgroup of $G$.
+By Proposition \ref{Picard} we have $\Pic(b) \cong S_3 \times S_4$ and so there are three possibilities for $\alpha$ up to equivalence (recall that $\alpha$ is assumed to be faithful).
+The three possible Morita equivalence types for $B$ are given by: $\cO (A_4 \times A_4)$, realised when $N$ is $A_4 \times C_2 \times C_2$; $\cO D$, realised when $G= PGL_3(7) \times C_2 \times C_2$, $N= PSL_3(7) \times C_2 \times C_2$; a non-principal block of $\cO(C_2)^4 \rtimes 3_+^{1+2}$, where the centre of $3_+^{1+2}$ acts trivially, achieved when $N$ is a maximal subgroup of $G=(C_2)^4 \rtimes 3_+^{1+2}$.

 (ii) Suppose $b$ is Morita equivalent to the principal block of $\cO(A_5 \times C_2 \times C_2)$.
-We have $\cT(b) \cong C_2 \times S_3$ and so there is just one possibility for $\alpha$ up to equivalence, and this is achieved with $G=A_5 \times A_4$.
+We have $\Pic(b) \cong C_2 \times S_4$ and so there is just one possibility for $\alpha$ up to equivalence, and this is achieved with $G=A_5 \times A_4$.